Sei whale: Range and migration

 Sei whales have been recorded from northern Indian Ocean as well such as around Sri Lanka and Indian coasts.
 In the Southern Hemisphere, summer distribution based upon historic catch data is between 40°S and 50°S latitude in the South Atlantic and southern Indian Oceans and 45°S and 60°S in the South Pacific, while winter distribution is poorly known, with former winter whaling grounds being located off northeastern Brazil (7°S) and Peru (6°S).
 The majority of the "sei" whales caught off Angola and Congo, as well as other nearby areas in equatorial West Africa, are thought to have been predominantly misidentified Bryde's whales.
-For example, Ruud (1952) found that 42 of the "sei whale" catch off Gabon in 1952 were actually Bryde's whales, based on examination of their baleen plates.
+For example, Ruud (1952) found that 42 of the "sei whale" caught off Gabon in 1952 were actually Bryde's whales, based on examination of their baleen plates.
 The only confirmed historical record is the capture of a 14 m female, which was brought to the Cap Lopez whaling station in Gabon in September 1950.
 During cetacean sighting surveys off Angola between 2003 and 2006, only a single confirmed sighting of two individuals was made in August 2004, compared to 19 sightings of Bryde's whales.
-Sei whales are commonly distributed along west to southern Latin America including along entire Chilean coasts, within Beagle Channel and possibly feed in the Aysen region.
-The Falkland Islands appears to be a regionally important area for the Sei Whale, as a small population exists in coastal waters off the eastern Falkland archipelago.
+Sei whales are commonly distributed along west to southern Latin America, including the entire Chilean coast down to the Beagle Channel.
+The Falkland Islands appear to be a regionally important area for the sei whale, as a small population exists in coastal waters off the eastern Falkland or Malvinas archipelago.
 For reasons unknown, the whales prefer to stay inland here, even venturing into large bays.
-This provides scientists with a rare opportunity to study this normally pelagic species without having to travel far out into the ocean.

 Migration

 In general, the sei whale migrates annually from cool and subpolar waters in summer to temperate and subtropical waters for winter, where food is more abundant.
-In the northwest Atlantic, sightings and catch records suggest the whales move north along the shelf edge to arrive in the areas of Georges Bank, Northeast Channel, and Browns Bank by mid- to late June.
+In the northwest Atlantic, sightings and catch records suggest the whales move north along the shelf edge to arrive in the areas of Georges Bank, Northeast Channel, and Browns Bank by mid- to late- June.
 They are present off the south coast of Newfoundland in August and September, and a southbound migration begins moving west and south along the Nova Scotian shelf from mid-September to mid-November.
-Whales in the Labrador Sea as early as the first week of June may move farther northward to waters southwest of Greenland later in the summer.
+Whales in the Labrador Sea as early as the first week of June may move farther northward and arrive at waters southwest of Greenland later in the summer.
 In the northeast Atlantic, the sei whale winters as far south as West Africa such as off Bay of Arguin, off coastal Western Sahara and follows the continental slope northward in spring.
 Large females lead the northward migration and reach the Denmark Strait earlier and more reliably than other sexes and classes, arriving in mid-July and remaining through mid-September.
 In some years, males and younger females remain at lower latitudes during the summer.